allansson/saving-the-unsaveable/PITCHME.md

 - Software accumulates knowledge over time |
 - All those quirks mattered at some point |
 - Odds are nobody remembers why |

+Note:
+Need to figure out _every single one_ of those quirks up-front

 ---
 ## The rewrite pitfall